typelevel/cats-mtl/README.md

    `<X>`-isomorphisms in `Inner` (`(Inner ~> Inner, Inner ~> Inner)`) to `<X>`-homomorphisms in `M` (`M ~> M`)

-It lets you lift monads into other monads which contain them, for example monads that are being used inside monad transformers.
+It lets you lift monadic values into other monads which are "larger" than them, for example monads that are being used inside monad transformers.
 For example, `ApplicativeLocal` requires `MonadLayer` to lift through a transformer, because all of its operations are invertible.